BEFORESCROLL STUDIO

 Bible-app aware

-Use YouVersion, Olive Tree, Logos, or whatever Bible app you already love.
-Spend a minute reading; Lauds counts it as your key.
+Use YouVersion, Olive Tree, Logos, or the Bible app you already love.
+Meet your configured reading threshold; Prayer First counts it as your key.

 Or read your physical Bible